samkap/eleventy-netlify-boilerplate/posts/2018-02-05-global-diversity-cfp-day-austin-edition.md

 <br>

 I also spoke about how I use a simplified version of the Scientific Metholody to hypothesize, create a process, test, analyze, and conclude in a talk.
-It's sort of an approach I took on the design process in my [master's thesis](https://ecommons.txstate.edu/handle/10877/4271).
+It’s sort of an approach I took on the design process in my [master’s thesis](https://ecommons.txstate.edu/handle/10877/4271).

 Organizer, Cecy Correa, who also organizes <abbr title="Girl Develop It">GDI</abbr> Austin caught of a few moments from the workshop, including a gif of my "teaching arms" flailing around.